 However, as explained in the section of this guide on Vaccines, immunity to SARS-CoV-2 is not a one-time shot.
 Our antibodies fade over time, and as this virus mutates, may fail to respond as strongly to new variations.
 Booster shots are necessary to keep up immunity.

-What if you've lost your vaccination card?
-For people in Santa Clara County, here's advice from our county Public Health Department:
+For people in Santa Clara County, here's advice from our county Public Health Department on how to update your information with CAIR: